-The question what are you looking for in a job demands the best answer for the expected result.
+The question of what are you looking for in a job demands the best answer for the expected result.
 During an interview, you might be asked, “Why are you looking for a new job?”
 In your reply, looking for a few key pieces of interview information.
 They are probably interested in how much you have thought about starting your job, why it is objectionable to have this particular job opportunity available to you and your next position.

 Potential employers can learn a lot about you and if you are good enough to answer this question, then planning for your advance response is very smart.
 They will be heard for any red flag that could come.
 For example, how do you handle conflict resolution?
 Can you leave soon after renting?

 How do you contribute to the situation you are looking at?
 In particular, if you have said negative things about your previous employer, they may be worried, you think that if you say negative things about them one day then thinks.
-The question what are you looking for in a job demands the best answer for the expected result.
+The question of what are you looking for in a job demands the best answer for the expected result.

 For creating a good impression, focus on why you are leaving your current job and looking for something new.
 It’s a great opportunity to emphasize your skills and abilities and why are you looking for a situation where you can use them and improve them.

 “What are you looking for in your next role?”

 It may be a simple opportunity to lose some of the key elements that you have reminded of from the job description, but it also provides an employer with the first insights as you do with a person.